 Open Mic Nights

-Thank you for bringing your talents to an Open Mic Night – they doesn’t exist without YOU!
+Thank you for bringing your talents to an Open Mic Night – they can’t exist without you!

 THE BASICS: